 A primary control to reduce the impact of a contingency event is a high degree of redundancy in RITS systems.
 RITS data are synchronously mirrored at two geographically remote sites, which are permanently staffed.
-Full redundancy of equipment exists at both these sites, ensuring there is no single point of failure at either site.
+Full redundancy of equipment required for the settlement of RITS transactions exists at both these sites.
 RITS can be operated from either site indefinitely.
 Live operations alternate between both sites on a regular basis.
 Critical staff are also able to work from home through remote logon using a virtual private network.
 For RITS, the recovery time target (the time taken between confirmed system failure at one site and resumption at the alternate site) is up to 40 minutes, depending on the nature of the operational disruption.

 This level of redundancy is complemented by internal plans to deal with a wide variety of potential disruptions.
-These potential disruptions include the failure of individual RITS components and wide-scale external disruptions, such as floods and pandemics.
+These potential disruptions include the failure of individual RITS components and widescale external disruptions, such as floods and pandemics.
 Target recovery times are documented for each scenario.
 Contingency procedures are reviewed at regular intervals, and after major system changes and testing (if required).

-The Bank has continued to implement enhanced monitoring and alerting capabilities to identify cyber attacks, as well as enhanced systems and processes to enable timely and accurate recovery of data following a breach.
+The Bank has continued to implement additional enhanced monitoring and alerting capabilities to identify cyber attacks, as well as enhanced systems and processes that would enable timely and accurate recovery of data following a breach.
 The Bank had already developed plans to improve the capability of RITS to meet the two-hour recovery time objective in the context of a cyber attack, which met expectations established by CPMI and IOSCO in their 2016 Cyber Resilience Guidance.
 The Bank is also continuing to evaluate current and emerging technology that could further enhance its ability to recover from cyber attacks in a timely manner.

-The Bank's contingency plans include arrangements for the provision of timely information to stakeholders, including RITS members and operators of interdependent systems.
-The plans include predefined notification lists of both internal and external parties, and assign appropriate roles and responsibilities during a contingency.
-A web-based crisis communication facility for RITS enables the Bank to disseminate information via email and SMS to a large number of stakeholders within minutes.
-This facility can also be operated from remote locations and does not rely on the availability of either operational site.
+Payment Settlements Department's plans include arrangements for the provision of timely information to stakeholders, including RITS members and operators of interdependent systems.
+A web-based crisis communication facility for RITS enables the Bank to efficiently disseminate information via email and SMS to a large number of stakeholders.
+The crisis communication facility is configured to include predefined notification lists of both internal and external parties.
+This facility is externally hosted, does not rely on any Bank infrastructure and can be accessed remotely if required.
 Conference call facilities are also available to enable timely discussion between key stakeholders.
-To ensure that staff are familiar with the crisis communications facility, it is used regularly.

-Plans for all key contingencies are tested at least annually to ensure that the contingency procedures are robust and remain effective.
-To ensure that staff are fully aware of the contingency plans, procedures are also tested in regular 'at desk' contingency drills.
-In addition, Payments Settlements Department staff that are based at the Bank's head office are required to work at the Bank's geographically remote second site during a designated week each year to ensure that they are familiar with the facility and ensure the alternate site's systems continue to work as expected.
-In addition, staff who are responsible for the day-to-day operation of RITS are also required to work at both sites on a regular basis.
+Payment Settlements Department also has documented procedures and processes for managing a contingency, which includes instructions for assigning roles and responsibility during a contingency.
+Contingency testing occurs regularly to ensure that the contingency procedures are robust and remain effective.
+In addition, Payments Settlements Department staff who are based at the Bank's head office are required to work at the Bank's geographically remote second site during a designated week each year to ensure that they are familiar with the facility and that the alternate site's systems continue to work as expected.